sanducanxue/coins-docs.github.io/docs/rest-api.md

 2023-07-15: Updated `MARKET order type now supports quantity for buy and quoteOrderQty for sell`

-2023-07-15: Added  `stpFlag` in the request of New order  (TRADE) endpoint.
+2023-07-15: Added  `stpFlag` in the request of New order (TRADE) endpoint for anti self-trading behaviour.

 2023-07-15: Added order status `EXPIRED`.